 Sanded with 4 grades of sandpaper ending at 1000 grit, 3 coats of primer, 3 coats of gunmetal enamel, and 3 coats of clear.
 Looks much better.

 Some before and after action.
 The after picture has the wiring harness to the starter in place so you can see everything including the power steering hoses clear the dual master cylinder.

 10 year old driver and passenger side hoses replaced with ones from Inline Tube.

 Back old pipes and line vs. new.
 The old stuff was in remarkably good age for 51 years old.

 The block Inline Tube provided (left) was not correct for the back of a 1964 Buick.
 I had mangled the factory block (middle) getting it out since I assumed I had a replacement via the Inline block.
 I ended up using the block I had saved from my parts car (right).

 Once all the lines were replaced I flushed the master cylinder then all the lines and wheel cylinders with denatured alcohol.

-The money shot of $21 of DOT 5 brake fluid being bled through until I knew there wasn't a trace of anything that shouldn't be.
+The money shot of $21 of DOT 5 brake fluid being bled through until I knew there wasn't a trace of anything that shouldn't be there.
 I ended up spending $11 more dollars ($1 an ounce) on another bottle to top it off and to have some in reserve.

 Here is everything put back together where it goes including the starter wiring harness, power steering hoses, plug wires, and rerouted brake vacuum supply.

 The road test was an absolute success.
-Firm pedal, no lockup even on excessive braking.
+Firm pedal, great braking, proper lockup in extremes and stops straight.
 I'd do it again in a heartbeat!